 Qualifying

-In this stage, you will solve the three main subtasks with a 7dof KUKA IIWA robot.
+The goal is to develop a robust agent that can play air hockey while satisfying the constraints.
 In the simulation, the collision between the robot and the table are disabled.
 Thus your solution must keep the mallet (Robot’s End Effector) at an appropriate height.

 Environment Specifications